A FEW EXAMPLES

-I've taken an image we are all familiar with and basically graded to demonstrate many different looks which can be asked for in a grading session, I have exaggerated the look in most instances, so it will look good on most home monitors without too much problem.
+I have taken an image we are all familiar with and corrected it to demonstrate many different looks, which may be asked for in a grading session.
+I have exaggerated the look in most instances, so it will look good on most home monitors without too much problem.
 Professional broadcast monitors and projectors, are in fact something I just do not possess in the luxury of my own home.

 Most grades initially start by balancing the blacks and whites.
-Although admittedly the image chosen is lacking any real highlight detail, the thing to remember is that it may have been shot with this particular look in mind - and your enthusiastic correction may just be compromising the shot.
+Although admittedly the image chosen is lacking any real highlight detail, the thing to remember is that it may have been shot with this particular look in mind - and your enthusiastic correction may just be compromising the intended shot.
+Communication is key.

-Usually the client will be looking for a basic scene-to-scene grade, balancing the colour and stretching the dynamics to make the blacks black (sometimes they look milky) and the whites white.
-However the job may want to differentiate itself by employing a particular look, or creating one and changing the 'normal' look - obviously for soap operas and day to day viewing, this would be unacceptable and probably not within the tight budgetary constraints.
+Usually during a grading session the client will be looking for a basic scene-to-scene grade.
+Balancing the colour and stretching the dynamics to make the blacks black (sometimes they look milky) and the whites white.
+However the client may want to differentiate the material by employing a particular look, or creating one and changing the 'normal' look.
+Obviously for soap operas and day to day viewing, this would be unacceptable and probably not within the tight budgetary or time constraints.
 However drama or smaller projects may use the grading session to really give it punch.

 Recently there has been a trend to make things very low contrast, especially within advertising.
-I personally have to say I am not a fan of this look because it reminds me too much of uncorrected Cineon images, or ones that have not had a LUT applied.
+I personally have to say I am not a fan of this look because it reminds me too much of uncorrected Cineon images, or at least images that have not had the correct LUT applied.
 Again it is a very personal preference.

-Black & White Alternatives: when an images is desaturated we can introduce a colour to adjust it, sepia is accepted but other looks can be achieved.
+Black & White alternatives - when an images is desaturated we can introduce a colour, sepia is a natural choice due to the familiar colourisation in old film but other looks can be achieved.
 A monochrome tint is desaturated while pushing the mid tones slightly red, a duo tone pushes two colour's into the image - blue in the lows, reds in the high, which gives the purple tinge.

-Effects Techniques: there are many effects that can be made to the image, it is just a matter of deciding whether the effect is appropriate or within context of what the project entails, some can be used for flashbacks.
-Some like softening the highlights can literally give a more surreal effect, or used to give a Vaseline type effect for the leading lady, or as in our case, the Sphinx.
+Effects Techniques - there are many effects that can be made to an image, it is just a matter of deciding whether the effect is appropriate or within context of the project.
+Some can be used for flashbacks, softening the highlights can give a surreal or dreamlike effect.
+It alos can be used to give a Vaseline type effect for the leading lady, in our case the Sphinx.

-Day for Night: one of the most difficult grading techniques is a 'day for night' shot - basically the shot is taken during the day and then graded to look like it was shot at night.
-The reasons for doing this are because it can be difficult to light a massive area at night to give all of the detail that is required (and expensive).
-Plus lighting tends to give extreme highlights and give areas too much emphasis, where as shooting during the day will allow the detail to be kept in the foreground, mid and background.
-Remembering how these react to the different areas and how dark to make an image is a skill in itself, plus how much detail is kept is dependant on the way in which the shots fit together - once again it is a very subjective grade and what needs to be the centre of attention.
-The trick is capturing the images; I would personally recommend an overcast day.
-Otherwise you are fighting heavy shadows that can be difficult to hide without a bright light source, such as a moon!!
+Day for Night - one of the most difficult grading techniques is turning day to night.
+The sequence is shot during the day and then graded to look like it was shot at night.
+The reasons for doing this are many but it can be difficult to light a massive area at night to give all of the detail that is required (and expensive).
+Plus lighting tends to give extreme highlights and other areas too much emphasis taking the viewer away from the action.
+Shooting during the day will allow the detail to be kept in the foreground, mid and background.
+How dark to make an image is a skill in itself.
+How much detail is kept is dependant on the way in which the shots fit together.
+Once again it is a very subjective grade.
+The trick is capturing the images with as little contrast as possible.
+Personally I would recommend an overcast day, otherwise you are fighting heavy shadows that can be difficult to hide without a bright light source, such as a moon?